ncbroberg/starter-academic/content/authors/admin/_index.md

 I am an applied economist interested in education, migration, and political economy.

-I am an analyst/ economist at the [OECD](https://www.oecd.org/)'s Directorate for Education and Skills.
+I work as an analyst within the [OECD](https://www.oecd.org/)'s Directorate for Education and Skills.

 Prior to joining the OECD, I was a Research Associate at the [Migration Policy Centre](https://migrationpolicycentre.eu/) at the [Robert Schuman Centre for Advanced Studies](https://www.eui.eu/en/academic-units/robert-schuman-centre-for-advanced-studies).